Greece and lenders strike upbeat tone, deal seen on bailout

 "WELL PREPARED"

 The Greeks were engaging in talks and were well prepared, the sources said.
-All areas of substance had been comprehensively covered, including pension reform, privatisation, labour markets, administrative reforms and fiscal policy, they said.
+All areas of substance had been comprehensively covered, including pension reform, privatization, labor markets, administrative reforms and fiscal policy, they said.

 It appeared to be a boost for Tsakalotos, a soft-spoken Oxford trained academic who replaced the flamboyant Yanis Varoufakis as minister last month.